strickyak/nekotos/doc/readme.md

 ## Hardware Ownership

-The division of responsibilities between the NEKOT Microkernel and the Game (application) are a little unusual.
-The microkernel leaves some things to the Game that a normal OS would usually provide, like keyboard and graphics -- that's why the NEKOT OS is called a Microkernel.
+The division of responsibilities between the NekotOS Microkernel and the Game (application) are a little unusual.
+The microkernel leaves some things to the Game that a normal OS would usually provide, like keyboard and graphics -- that's why the NekotOS is called a Microkernel.

-### Nekot Responsibility
+### NekotOS Responsibility

-The NEKOT Microkernel owns the 60 Hz VSYNC IRQ.
+The NekotOS Microkernel owns the 60 Hz VSYNC IRQ.
 Games can poll the Real-Time Gaming clock for timing events.

-The NEKOT Microkernel owns the BREAK KEY duing Game mode.
+The NekotOS Microkernel owns the BREAK KEY duing Game mode.

-The NEKOT Microkernel owns the entire keyboard and displays a text screen during Chat mode.
+The NekotOS Microkernel owns the entire keyboard and displays a text screen during Chat mode.

-The NEKOT Microkernel owns the networking hardware.
+The NekotOS Microkernel owns the networking hardware.
 Games use the API to send and receive messages.

-The NEKOT Microkernel owns the VDG/SAM video mode configuration.
+The NekotOS Microkernel owns the VDG/SAM video mode configuration.

 ### Game Responsibility